Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 • worrying while eating

 The Qi of the Stomach may stagnate for various reasons but the major ones are stress and emotions.
-Whenever there is sudden and extreme emotion the energy of the Stomach (and not only) ceases to flow.
-Whenever we are under stress the Qi of the Liver stagnates, which often gets transferred to the Spleen/Stomach partnership (the Liver belongs to element Wood, the Spleen/Stomach to element Earth; the root of the tree (Wood) disrupts the Earth, i.e. Wood overacts Earth).
+Whenever there is sudden and extreme emotion the Qi of the Stomach (and not only) ceases to flow smoothly.
+Whenever we are under stress the Qi of the Liver stagnates, which often gets transferred to the Spleen/Stomach partnership (the Liver belongs to element Wood, the Spleen/Stomach belong to element Earth; Wood disrupts Earth, i.e. Wood overacts Earth).
 The emotions that particularly affect the Stomach are worry and excessive thinking.

-Food retention is a pathology that unfortunately is very common for the contemporary person and happens when one over-eats.
-It can also happen when one eats in a hurry or when one worries while eating.
+Food retention can also happen when one eats in a hurry or when one worries while eating.
 (1)

-If you want to learn more about the Stomach and its functions from the perspective of traditional Chinese medicine go to "The Stomach in Chinese medicine" in the Physiology chapter.
+If you want to learn more about the Stomach and its functions from the perspective of traditional Chinese medicine go to "The Stomach in Traditional Chinese Medicine" in the Physiology chapter.

 Symptoms